Sükhbaataryn Batbold: Prime Minister and Chairman of the Mongolian People's Party

 "We can learn from our traditional partners’ experiences where they have recently joined the European Union and enjoy the benefits of such new standards.
-In bringing up their standards, they neither re-invented the wheel nor did they re-write laws according to one person’s wishes.
+In bringing up their standards, they neither re-invented the wheel nor did they re-write laws according to one person's wishes.
 What they did was choose one standard to be followed, starting with changing road standards and adopting anti-corruption laws to suit local conditions and specifics.
 I believe this is where their successes have come from."

 This was a remarkable statement of intention by the country located on a different continent from the European Union to self-adopt its norms and principles on a voluntary and unilateral basis in the absence of any incentives from the European Union.
 The EU offered its Eastern European Partners (mostly former Soviet republics) as a part of the Eastern Partnership initiative a road towards greater integration with the potential of joining the union in accordance with a mutually agreed path of democratic reform and market openness.
 Mongolia, obviously geographically distant, wasn't part of this initiative; however, it was initiating the "European standards" reforms without any intention or hope of joining the EU but because it saw a value in itself in those reforms.
 Batbold discussed this initiative when he hosted German Chancellor Merkel in Mongolia.

 Batbold hosted many other world dignitaries in Mongolia, such as US Vice President Joseph Biden and Secretary of State Hillary Clinton.

 At the same time, Batbold's cabinet adhered to the traditional foreign policy of Mongolia to maintain and strengthen relations with its only two neighbors, Russia and China.
 He visited Russia in 2010 and met with then-Prime Minister Vladimir Putin.
-He also visited China in 2011 and held negotiations with his counterpart, China's Premier Wen Jiabao and then Vice President and current President of China Xi Jingpin.
+He also visited China in 2011 and held negotiations with his counterpart, China's Premier Wen Jiabao and then Vice President and current paramount leader of China Xi Jinping.
 During his time as prime minister, trade with the two neighbors grew at unprecedented speed.

 Batbold's term as prime minister saw a remarkable degree of high-level visits and exchanges with the country's most significant foreign partners, such as Japan, South Korea, India, Australia, and Singapore, among many others.

 Overall, this policy of maintaining balanced and cooperative relations with the immediate two neighbors and perceived third neighbors (the term invented by State Secretary James Baker when he visited Mongolia in 1990 with whom Mongolia shares common democratic values) has been maintained consistently since the 1990s transition to democracy and market relations.